Jessica Barson

 Jessica Barson is an American neuroscientist and associate professor at Drexel University College of Medicine.
-Barson investigates neuropeptide signalling in the paraventricular nucleus of the thalamus as well as the nucleus accumbens to understand the neurobiological basis of addiction and elucidate targets for therapy.
+Barson investigates neuropeptide signaling in the paraventricular nucleus of the thalamus as well as the nucleus accumbens to understand the neurobiological basis of addiction and elucidate targets for therapy.

 Early life and education

-From an early age Barson was interested in the brain.
+From an early age, Barson was interested in the brain.
 She decided to pursue her undergraduate studies in psychology at Columbia College, Columbia University.
 During her time at Columbia, Barson worked in the lab of Geraldine Downey as a research assistant studying social psychology and developmental psychopathology.
 During the later part of her time at Columbia, Barson worked in the lab of Jon Horvitz studying the neurobiological basis of learning and memory.
 Barson obtained her B.A. and graduated summa cum laude from Columbia in 2000 as a member of the Phi Beta Kappa honors society.
 After her research experiences at Columbia, Barson pursued a Post-Baccalaureate Pre-Medical Program at Columbia, where she continued to work in research as a technician and research assistant at the New York State Psychiatric Institute until 2003.

 Continuing on an academic path, Barson pursued her master's degree and graduate research in neuroscience and psychology at Princeton University in 2004.
 She trained under the mentorship of Bart G. Hoebel studying the regulation of alcohol intake by dietary fat and fat-stimulated neuropeptides.
-In 2006, Barson obtained her Master of Arts in Psychology and Neuroscience, and then in 2009, Barson obtained her PhD in Psychology and Neuroscience.
+In 2006, Barson obtained her Master of Arts in Psychology and Neuroscience, and then in 2009, Barson obtained her Ph.D in Psychology and Neuroscience.

-Following her graduate training, Barson moved to New York City to complete her postdoctoral research training at The Rockefeller University in Behavioral Neurobiology in 2009.
+Following her graduate training, Barson moved to New York City to complete her postdoctoral research training at The Rockefeller University in behavioral neurobiology in 2009.
 Barson worked under the mentorship of Sarah Fryer Leibowitz continuing to study the role of opioids and orexin in ethanol consumption and feeding.
 Barson completed her postdoctoral studies in 2014.